 Best Places to visit in Wroclaw- ZOO & Afrykarium

-I love going to Wroclaw ZOO and Afrykarium.
-This is a day trip on it own as the ZOO covers over 82 acres of land with over 10,500 animals.
+I love going to the Wroclaw ZOO and Afrykarium.
+This is a day trip on its own as the ZOO covers over 82 acres of land with over 10,500 animals.
 I remember when I was little, they even had their own TV show every Sunday morning.
 Wroclaw ZOO is the oldest ZOO in Poland.
-The ZOO also have its very own Afrykarium– Oceanarium dedicated entirely to African fauna.
+The ZOO also has its very own Afrykarium– Oceanarium dedicated entirely to African fauna.
 The tickets prices to the ZOO & Afrykarium costs 45 PLN.
 For more information and opening times head over here

 Best places to visit in Wroclaw- How to get around

 Wroclaw has a very good public transport system.
 You can get almost everywhere using buses or trams.
 Public transport is not expensive and you can buy tickets at almost every stop.
-There is a machine or kiosk shops located at busier stops.
+There are a machine or kiosk shops located at busier stops.
 I will highly recommend getting the Wroclaw Tourist Card as this will entitle you to free public transport and also give discounts to many of the Wroclaw landmarks, bars, restaurants and hotels.
 The card prices start from 60 PLN for 48 hours.

 Go on a golf buggy tour.
 If you are short on time and want to see as much of Wroclaw as possible, I will recommend going on a golf buggy tour.
-This tour will cover all the best places to visit in Wroclaw in only few hours, with a private tour guide covering history of every monument visited.
-With the premium package you will also have dedicated time to go to explore the landmarks.
+This tour will cover all the best places to visit in Wroclaw in only a few hours, with a private tour guide covering the history of every monument visited.
+With the premium package, you will also have dedicated time to go to explore the landmarks.